60+ DBMS Interview Questions and Answers (2026 Updated)

 Answer: a)

-Here are some steps to help you prepare for an interview:
+Here are some important ways to prepare for a DBMS interview:

 Here are some of the top DBMS interview questions on commands: